-Meadowlark Gardens Winter Walk of Lights is a .6 mile walk-through trail decorate with outdoor-themed and animated displays that make for a beautiful and fun holiday visit.
-One of the first professional displays to open each year (open November to January 6 in 2018), it provides a nice alternative to the drive-through experience at Bull Run.
+In 2019, the Winter Walk of Lights is open November 8 to January 5.
+One of the first professional holiday displays to open each year, it provides a nice alternative to the drive-through experience at Bull Run.

 What You’ll Find on the Winter Walk of Lights Trail

-Once you enter the grounds, you’ll follow a set path along paved walkways through the displays.
+Once you enter the grounds, visitors follow a set path along paved walkways that wind between displays.
 You can walk at your own pace and spend as long as you want at each display.
-The pavement makes this a stroller-friendly destination, but you will have to navigate some hills on the .6 mile walk.
+This an ADA-compliant, paved trail, so it is a wheelchair and stroller-friendly destination.
+You will have to navigate some gentle hills on the half-mile walk.

-There are charming animated displays—bees flit around a hive in the flower garden, a squirrel shakes his tail in a tree, a hummingbird lights on a flower and flies away, fish and frogs jump in a light-filled stream.
+There are charming animated displays throughout.
+Bees flit around a hive in the flower garden.
+A squirrel shakes his tail in a tree.
+A hummingbird lights on a flower and flies away.
+Fish and frogs jump in a light-filled stream.

-Before you reach those dripping trees, stop at the fire pit and buy a s’mores kit and hot chocolate to finish your visit with a nice treat.
-The marshmallow toasting is popular with the little ones, and a selection of nice, long toasting sticks is available to keep everyone safe.
+Before you reach those dripping trees, stop at the fire pit and buy a s’mores kit, hot chocolate, or cider to finish your visit with a nice treat.
+Marshmallow toasting is popular with the little ones, and a selection of long toasting sticks is available to keep everyone safe.

-Families were in the majority when we last visited, but we also saw several couples (like us).
-We recommend a visit even if you don’t have little ones in tow.
+Families are in the majority when we visit, but we also see several couples (like us) enjoying the show.
+We highly recommend the Winter Walk of Lights, even if you don’t have little ones in tow.

 - 12 Holiday Favorites from Northern Virginia Experts